While you are undoubtedly familiar with the monarchs’ fall migration, here are 10 interesting monarch migration facts you might not know:

 Back in the northern US, monarchs also form nightly roosts as they make their way down to Mexico.
 This one was formed in our Minnesota garden:

-However, there is not always safety in numbers, as the following article and video reveals one of the greatest threat to the monarch migration and other endangered wildlife…us. 😢
+However, there is not always safety in numbers, as the following article and video reveals one of the greatest threat to the monarch migration, pollinating insects, other beneficial wildlife…us. ?

 5. Some of the Western Monarchs DO Migrate to Mexico